 In the aftermath of the kidnapping, Elizabeth and her family regularly appeared in the media, sharing their story in hope that it would help others.
 With great dignity, Elizabeth refocused interviewers who pressed her for salacious details.
 While guesting on one particular talk show to support a sex-offender registration bill, the host repeatedly pushed for degrading information.

 Calmly and directly, Elizabeth responded:

-Strong, eloquent, and uniquely gifted with abilities to inform and uplift, Elizabeth Smart is sharing her talents on a speaking engagement tour throughout the rest of 2017.
+Strong, eloquent, and uniquely gifted with abilities to inform and uplift, Elizabeth Smart regularly shares her talents, and seems to be on a constant speaking-engagement tour

 Main photo: Elizabeth Smart at the University of Missouri [WikiMedia Commons]